Phase Retrieval Using Conditional Generative Adversarial Networks: Methods

 The adversarial component encourages the generator to output realistic and sharp images, whereas the reconstruction guides the generator in the right direction.
-The optimization problem that is solved during training is given by:
+The optimization problem that is solved during training is given by

 where the hyperparameter $\lambda$ can be used to control the influence of both losses.
-Because of stability issues we also used the modified GAN loss that was suggested by Goodfellow et al. \cite{gan}.
+The discriminator network $D$ gets the original image (or the reconstruction) as well as the measurements as input.
+Figure \ref{fig:cgan} gives an overview of our approach.
+Due to stability issues we also used the modified GAN loss that was suggested by Goodfellow et al. \cite{gan}.
 We also trained the conditional GAN using the least squares objective proposed by Mao et al. \cite{mao2017least}, but we did not find the results to be better than with the logarithmic loss function as stated in Equation \ref{eq:adv}.
 Samples generated by

-already lead to decent approximations $\hat{x}$ of the original signal $x$.
-However, to further improve the results at test time, we adapt the method from Hand et al. \cite{generative_prior} to seek for the optimal latent variable $z^*$ for each data point that minimizes the squared Euclidean error of the magnitudes:
+already lead to decent reconstructions $\hat{x}$ of the original signal $x$.
+However, to further improve the results at test time, we adapt the method from Hand et al. \cite{generative_prior} to seek for the optimal latent variable $z^*$ for each data point that minimizes the squared Euclidean error of the measurements:

 After the optimization of the latent variable $z$, the estimate of the signal is given by